proof-ladders/protocol-ladder/README.md

 # Intro

 This repository brings together a set of examples for the formal analysis of cryptographic primitives and protocols.
+Our goal is to provide here a set of cryptographic problems, presented in pdf notes in a way accessible to both cryptographers or formal methods people, as well as a set of solutions for those problems, using distinct tools from the computer-aided cryptography domain.

+If:
+ * you are a *formal method curious cryptographer*, you should be able to understand all the problems, and then use the multiple solutions to discover the mutltiple tools, what kind of guarantees we can obtain with them, see which tools is best suited for which kind of analysis, ...;
+ * if you are *cryptography curious formal verification researcher*,  you should be able to get a feel for the kind of guarantees cryptographers expects, and the variety of techniques that are currently used to get them;
+ * if you are a *tool developper*, you can use this opportunity to showcase your tool and understand how it compares with others, on a set of clearly defined examkples.

+We consider three separates set of problems, focusing on
+ * symmetric primitives;
+ * asymmetric primitves;
+ * protocols.

+The following sections provide the details for each of those sets.

-## Protocols
+# Protocols

 The problem sets and possible modeling options are detailed in the [pdf notes](https://github.com/charlie-j/fm-crypto-lib/blob/main/Notes/main.pdf), which should be read first.
+Then it is possible to explore the solutions, summarized below.
+For people hoping to get familiar with cryptographic definitions and proofs of key-exchanges, a pen-and-paper solution is available [here](https://github.com/charlie-j/fm-crypto-lib/blob/main/Notes/computational/main.pdf) for problem 2 (the signed DH protocol) and 4 (the simplified NTOR).

 The directory structure for problems is as follows: there are top-level directories for each problem.
 Within these problem directories, there are tool-named subdirectories that contain solutions for that problem with the named tool.

-We encourage tool developers to -- in addition to the solution files -- to provide additional repositories with more detailed versions of the solutions, partial solutions with corrections, or additional incremental tutorials and materials.
+We encourage tool developers to -- in addition to the solution files -- provide additional repositories with more detailed versions of the solutions, partial solutions with corrections, or additional incremental tutorials and materials.
 The corresponding repositories are listed as:
 * Tamarin: https://github.com/tamarin-prover/teaching